Open-Finance-Lab/RLSolver/rlsolver/docs/source/helloworld/quickstart.rst

 Quickstart
 ==========

-The license is **MIT License**.
-The following processes show how to run the algorithm in four parts.
+The following processes show how to run the algorithms.

 Read Data
 -----------------